Antonio

 Is first to fall to earth, so let that be me.

-Quote Analysis: One of the most-discussed single images in Antonio's role, and the line that has carried the modern critical reading of his sexual-emotional position within the play.
-A wether is a castrated male sheep, and Antonio's self-description as the "tainted" one of the flock has, since at least the mid-twentieth century, been read as his quiet acknowledgement of his own structural sterility within the play's marriage-resolution arithmetic.
-He is the male figure who has not produced, and will not produce, a marriage.
-The image is also the play's clearest piece of Antonio's preparation for death.
-He is, in his own self-account, the one most "meetest for death" because his death will, by his own analysis, cost the comic community the least.
+Quote Analysis: One of the most-discussed images in Antonio's part.
+A wether is a castrated male sheep, and his choice to call himself the "tainted" one of the flock has long been read as a quiet acknowledgement of his own place in the play's marriage arithmetic: he is the man who has not made, and will not make, a marriage.
+The image also fits his readiness for death – he names himself the one "meetest for death" because, by his own reckoning, his loss would cost the comic community the least.

 Quote 4